-Trump says an indictment would not end presidential campaign
+Trump pitches a sequel, but shies away from attacking rivals

 “President Trump is in a very strong position and I think he will be the Republican nominee,” she said.

-While his potential challengers for the White House were pitching themselves to conservative donors near his Florida home, Trump, in his speech, repeatedly criticized the Republican establishment, which is eager to move past the former president.
+While Trump did not launch broadsides against his potential challengers for the White House, many of whom were pitching themselves to conservative donors near his Florida home this week, he did repeatedly criticize the Republican establishment, which is eager to move past him.

 “We had a Republican Party that was ruled by freaks, neo-cons, globalists, open borders zealots and fools.
 But we are never going back to the party of Paul Ryan, Karl Rove and Jeb Bush,” he said.

-He also took a veiled jab at DeSantis, calling out those who have proposed raising the age for Social Security or privatizing Medicare — positions DeSantis has expressed support for in the past, but has since abandoned.
+He took only a veiled jab at DeSantis, calling out those who have proposed raising the age for Social Security or privatizing Medicare — positions DeSantis has expressed support for in the past, but has since abandoned.
 “We’re not going to mess with Social Security as Republicans,” DeSantis recently said.

 Trump told the crowd, “If that’s their original thought, that’s what they always come back to.”

-While many top Republicans steered clear of the conference, former Secretary of State Mike Pompeo and former U.N.
-Ambassador Nikki Haley both spoke Friday and took veiled jabs at Trump.
-Haley has declared her candidacy but Pompeo has yet to make it official.
-Their refusal to call him out by name underscored the risks faced by challengers looking to offer an alternative in a party in which Trump remains the dominating force.
+While many top Republicans steered clear of the conference, former Secretary of State Mike Pompeo, a potential candidate, and former U.N.
+Ambassador Nikki Haley, who declared her candidacy last month, both spoke Friday and made shrouded critiques of Trump.
+Their refusal to call him out by name underscored the risks faced by challengers looking to offer an alternative in a party in which Trump remains the dominant force.

 “There is no one in that field I want as my president other than Donald J. Trump,” said Waverly Woods, a Republican activist and marketer from Virginia Beach, Virginia, who said she likes DeSantis but that Trump has first claim on the hearts of many at the conference.